What personal information do we collect?

 - To our business partners;

-- To our service providers including application hosting providers, advertising agencies, payment processors and customer service agencies; and
+- To our service providers including application hosting providers, payment processors and customer service agencies; and

 - To law enforcement, government or regulatory bodies, or other lawful authorities, as strictly required by law.

 Your personal information that we collect may be processed outside of Canada but only in relation to the Purposes.
 As a result, your personal information may be accessible to law enforcement and regulatory authorities in accordance with other jurisdictions’ applicable laws.

 We will process your personal information only with your knowledge and consent, except where exempted, required or permitted by applicable laws.
 The form of consent may vary depending on the circumstances and the type of information being requested.
 Your consent may be expressed with clear options to say “yes” or “no”, such as by being asked to check a box to indicate your consent, or implied, such as when you provide us with your address through a form or email seeking information and we use those means to respond to your request.
 Your consent can also be provided by your authorized representative.
 Taking into account the sensitivity of your personal information, purposes of collection, and your reasonable expectations, we will obtain the form of consent that is appropriate to the personal information being processed.
 By using our Service or otherwise by choosing to provide us with your personal information, you acknowledge and consent to the processing of your personal information in accordance with this Policy and as may be further identified when the personal information is collected.
 When we process your personal information for a new purpose, we will document that new purpose and ask for your consent again.

 If you do not consent to the processing of your personal information in accordance with this Policy, please do not access or continue to use any aspect of the Service or otherwise provide any personal information to us.